jesababon/express-full-crud/readme.md

 * Make sure there is something in your `tasks` table so that we can test our To Do app
 * Update your **controller** to `require` the `Task` model and pass data to the view
 * Update your **views** to incorporate the data being fed from the **controller**
-* Spin up your server, navigate to `localhost:3000/tasks` and confirm that your `index.ejs` is being rendered with data from your `tasks` table
+* Spin up your server, navigate to `localhost:3000/tasks` and confirm that your `index.html` is being rendered with data from your `tasks` table

 If you made it this far, congrats!
 You finished the required portion of the homework.
 If you have the time or energy, it would be a really good idea to tackle the bonus for this homework.